rashid-m/corbettmaths/README.md

 ![Constant is digital money you can actually use.](https://avatars2.githubusercontent.com/u/45321944?s=200&v=4)

-One prototype version for a new type of crypto curency
+A new type of crypto curency

 ## Getting Started